dotnet/linker/src/linker/README.md

 ### Passing data to custom steps

 For advanced custom steps which needs interaction with external values (for example for the custom step configuration), there is `--custom-data KEY=VALUE` option.
-The key data are stored inside a linker context and can be obtained in the custom stop using `context.TryGetCustomData` method.
+The key data are stored inside a linker context and can be obtained in the custom step using `context.TryGetCustomData` method.
 Each key can have a simple value assigned which means if you need to store multiple values for the same key use custom separator for the values and pass them as one key-value pair.

 ## MonoLinker specific options